no-chris/chord-symbol/README.md

 ## Error handling

 By default, `ChordSymbol` tries to parse a symbol three times, each time with the root and bass notes written in a different notation system:
 `english` first, then `german` and finally `latin`.
-You can fine-tune this behavior by configuring the parser to omit given notation systems
+You can fine-tune this behavior by configuring the parser to use only selected notation systems
 (see the [API documentation](https://github.com/no-chris/chord-symbol/blob/master/API.md)).
 If any of those attempts succeed, then the given string is considered as a valid chord, and the parser returns a `Chord` object.
 If all of them fails, then `ChordSymbol` returns an object with an `error` property.